lathikaaaaaa/FinanceEduPro/README.md

 - **Teenagers**
 - **Housewives**

-Each track contains 5 beginner-friendly, lifestyle-based modules covering the **basics of financial literacy and technology** — because every woman deserves to be financially fearless 💪
+Each track contains 5 beginner-friendly, lifestyle-based modules covering the **basics of financial literacy and technology** — because every woman deserves to be financially fearless!

 ---